-Your instrument can monitor stereoscopic 3D content in production and post production applications with Option S3D installed.
+Your instrument can monitor stereoscopic 3D content of SDI signals in production and post production applications with Option S3D installed.
 A 3D image is comprised of a Left Eye and Right Eye view as two separate HD-SDI signals or combined within a 3G Level B format.